tiggercwh/go-wordle/README.md

 The main concern/objective when doing this task is to implement in a fairly flexible/scalable way so that it allows extension to task 4 (although we have not done it yet).
 It is always tricky to take the balance here especially in situations when initiative can change, if possible I do not want to develop in a way that commit too much in certain setup.
 (For example if I think that multiplayer is a must, I might have written websocket-related code in advance)
 I have also done some refactor here to share types and do the client and server separation.

+### 5. Summary and Afterthoughts

+The project ends up with a server-client setup which allows one to run locally only, and things would still change significantly if to proceeding to stage 4.
+Given the time limit I think this is a good point to wrap it up here instead of making a semi-finished multi-player version.

 ## Code Structure & Comments

 ### Key Functions in Server